 You are a highly motivated person who loves to take on new challenge and want to join a dynamic team.
 Send us your resume at recrutement@techeol.com or by fax at 418 536-5729.

-are:
+Main task of a wind turbine Technician are:

-Mechanic (preventive and corrective maintenance)
+Mechanical (preventive and corrective maintenance)

 Electrical (voltage measurement, lockout)